Jinwoo-Kwak/AI-Camp/README.md

 # AI-Camp

-Codes that I wrote in AI camp.
+Codes that I was taught in AI camp.